kubernetes/community/communication/marketing-team/role-handbooks/council.md

 #### How It Works

 The ideal Marketing Council is made up of one of each of the leadship roles with one shadow for each.
-In practice, Coucil members can cover multiple roles but with the intention of finding someone else to fill the position.
+In practice, Council members can cover multiple roles but with the intention of finding someone else to fill the position.
 Coverage is outlined in the [project README].

 ## Responsibilities